Diversity at SAIC

 - The course for students becomes available on July 17th, 2017 via Canvas, SAICS learning management software.
 Your login credentials are the same as your SAIC email.
 Visit www.saic.edu/crit/canvas for login help and other questions

-- The course for staff and faculty becomes available in August via the Bridge learning platform.
+- The course for staff and faculty becomes available in early September via the Bridge learning platform.
 Further information to be announced.

 - Please see additional information on required courses for incoming Undergraduate and Graduate student information here

 - Continued partnership with the Chicago Freedom School to offer training workshops on campus including "Recognizing Identity, Power, and Oppression."
-To participate in one of these workshops, please email Dio Aldridge at email@example.com
+Faculty, please RSVP here if you would like to attend.

 - Global Encounters, a lunch lecture series to inform and create dialogue around issues that transcend place and deepen our understanding of the world.